Back to solutions

 • Schools want to understand how accurate automated scoring is before they trust it in real classroom conditions.

-• Playback, scores, and teacher observations are harder to trust later when they are scattered across different tools.
+• Playback, scores, and teacher observations are harder to trust later when the evidence is scattered across different tools.

 What your team gets instead

-• Replay each sentence and mark missed or mispronounced words in the same report.
+• Replay one student's read sentence by sentence and mark missed or mispronounced words in the same report.

-• See automatic scores quickly, then verify them with playback and teacher overrides when needed.
+• See WCPM and accuracy update as markings change, then verify AI-assisted scoring with teacher overrides when needed.

-• Combine AI feedback with teacher notes so the final report is ready to share or revisit later.
+• Combine AI feedback, teacher notes, and marked passage evidence so the report is ready to share or revisit later.

 Want to see your own workflow?